sematext/docs/docs/logs/rsyslog.md

-You can send [RFC-3164](https://tools.ietf.org/html/rfc3164) and [RFC-5424](https://tools.ietf.org/html/rfc5424) compatible syslog to Logsene via any of the following protocols:
+You can send [RFC-3164](https://tools.ietf.org/html/rfc3164) and [RFC-5424](https://tools.ietf.org/html/rfc5424) compatible syslog to Sematet via any of the following protocols:

   - UDP: fire-and-forget protocol that doesn't guarantee any reliability but is also the fastest and simplest implementation